sybrenjansen/mpire/docs/index.rst

 MPIRE, short for MultiProcessing Is Really Easy, is a Python package for multiprocessing, but faster and more user-friendly than the default multiprocessing package.
-It combines the convenient map like functions of ``multiprocessing.Pool`` with the benefits of using copy-on-write shared objects of ``multiprocessing.Process``.
+It combines the convenient map like functions of ``multiprocessing.Pool`` with the benefits of using copy-on-write shared objects of ``multiprocessing.Process``, together with easy-to-use worker state, worker insights, and progress bar functionality.

 Features
 --------

 - Multiprocessing with map/map_unordered/imap/imap_unordered functions
 - Easy use of copy-on-write shared objects with a pool of workers
-- Each worker can have its own state (e.g., to load a memory-intensive model only once for each worker without the need of sending it through a queue)
+- Each worker can have its own state and with convenient worker init and exit functionality this state can be easily manipulated (e.g., to load a memory-intensive model only once for each worker without the need of sending it through a queue)
+- Progress bar support using tqdm_
+- Progress dashboard support
+- Graceful and user-friendly exception handling
+- Worker insights gives you insight in your multiprocessing efficiency
 - Automatic task chunking for all available map functions to speed up processing of small task queues (including numpy arrays)
 - Adjustable maximum number of active tasks to avoid memory problems